rvarttinen/spring-example-magic/README.md

   }
 }
 ```
-Compare that with the other results when invoking `GET` requests with various `Accept`-hreaders.

 Please keep in mind that the GraphQL capabilities was recently added and is a work in progress (as the entire app for that matter), as more, and more complex, things will come soon.